Is kidney transplantation better than dialysis?

 Kidney donation keeps us together longer…

-Kidney transplantation is a beautiful experience that can prolong and improve lives of patients with kidney failure, in comparison to their outlook if remaining on dialysis forever.
+Kidney transplantation is a beautiful experience that can prolong and improve the lives of patients with kidney failure, in comparison to their outlook if remaining on dialysis forever.

 Kidney transplantation can give patients a better quality of life by allowing them to regain their freedom to do many of the things that they used to do or enjoy before developing kidney failure and needing dialysis.